 Proofreader/Copy Editor, The Reporter

 Nancy E. Krody

 –born in 1939 in Cincinnati, Ohio.
 I received a B.A. in political science and sociology from Ohio State University in 1960.
 I was often “the” Lesbian invited to speak to gay religious groups to help them understand why Lesbians were not breaking down the doors to get in.
 Or I was invited to speak to national church meetings because other Lesbians and gay men were unable to be publicly visible for fear of losing their jobs.
-Among other activities, I am on the planning group for Out and Faithful, an interfaith program of the William Way LGBT Center in Philadelphia.
-For professional employment, I have been the managing editor of the Journal of Ecumenical Studies at Temple University since 1973.
+I am the coordinator of the United Church of Christ Open and Affirming Coalition for the Pennsylvania Southeast Conference of the UCC.
+I’ve retired after 45 years as managing editor of the Journal of Ecumenical Studies at Temple University (1973-2018), but still do copyediting voluntarily for J.E.S.
 From 1999 to 2017, my life partner was Pat Szabo, M.D., with whom I lived in Springfield, Pennsylvania until Pat’s death.
 We were married on December 27, 2014.
 I’ve been copyediting the OLOC newsletter for several years.

 Memorial Slide Show Producer/Mailing List Guru